 The key difference between a cryptocurrency and a crypto collectible is fungibility, so you first need to know about fungibility.

-Fungibility is defined as follows in Merriam-Webster: Property of a good or a commodity whose individual units are essentially interchangeable.
+Fungibility is defined in Merriam-Webster as follows: Property of a good or a commodity whose individual units are essentially interchangeable.

 While non-fungible tokens (NFTs) are today mostly used for in-game items, to represent each unique assets players own in a game, NFTs, in fact, have a wide variety of use cases.
 For instance, non fungible tokens can be used to represent houses, historical artifacts and paintings on the blockchain.